 After several investigations, it became known that on that "October 2nd will not be forgotten" the army and the so-called Olimpia Battalion carried out "Operation Galeana".
 The forces dressed as civilians but distinguished themselves from the others by wearing a white glove or handkerchief on their left hand.
 In this way, they infiltrated the Chihuahua building, where the speakers of the student movement, as well as several journalists, were located.
 The objective of this operation was to arrest the members of the National Strike Committee, an organization created on August 2, 1968, by students from schools on strike.

-Especially from UNAM, National Polytechnic Institute, Colegio de México, Universidad Iberoamericana, Escuela Normal de Maestros, among others.
+Especially from UNAM, National Polytechnic Institute, Colegio de México, Universidad Iberoamericana, and Escuela Normal de Maestros, among others.
 While the students, teachers, and other civilians fled, they also tried to take refuge inside the apartments.
 But the soldiers entered each one of them, even without a warrant.
 Although there were hundreds of fatalities that night, in reality, the total number remains unknown.

 The emergence of the student movement

-It is important to highlight that everything started after the fight that arose on July 22nd of the same year, between students of vocational 5 and the Isaac Ochoterena private high school, after a soccer game.
+It is important to highlight that everything started after the fight that arose on July 22nd of the same year, between students of vocational 5 and Isaac Ochoterena private high school, after a soccer game.
 But, as a way of revenge, on July 23, the polytechnic students returned to the school facilities, located in La Ciudadela, where the Grenadier Corps finally intervened.

 After that meeting, protests began against the abuse of authority by the military forces, in which even the teachers joined in.
 The day after the massacre in Tlatelolco, the government of Gustavo Díaz Ordaz did not fully recognize what happened on October 2, 1968, because even the newspapers did not tell the magnitude of the events, it was only later that little by little the truth was revealed after investigations.